Your AI powered learning assistant

 Zomato earns money through customer charges and commissions from restaurants.
 The goal is to ensure that the incoming money exceeds the outgoing expenses.

-Reality Of Zomato Discount Offers
+Zomato Discount Offers

 Customers express concern about the decreasing discounts on Zomato.
 They feel that the initial discounts were higher and are now reduced to 20%.
 There is dissatisfaction with how the discount is presented, preferring transparency over misleading offers.